List of crossings of the River Thames: History of crossings

 The original crossings over the Thames would all have been fords- typically on gravel beds.
 Well known ones include Wallingford and Oxford, but it is likely that there was a prehistoric ford where the Romans built London Bridge.
 In the upper reaches of the Thames, the river depth was raised by dams and in the lower reaches it was raised by embankments, so gradually most fords were lost.
 At least one regular ford remains, at Duxford.

 Many of the present road bridges over the river are on the sites of earlier fords, ferries and wooden structures.
 The earliest known major crossings of the Thames by the Romans were at London Bridge and Staines Bridge.
 At Folly Bridge in Oxford the remains of the Saxon forerunner can be seen, and medieval stone ones such as Wallingford, Newbridge in west Oxfordshire and Abingdon Bridges are still in use.
-In today's outer south-west London, Kingston's retail and not insignificant commercial prowess, particularly street markets and as an entertainments hub. is rooted in the years of its having the only crossing between London Bridge and Staines until the beginning of the 18th century; today's bridge has been twice widened, confirming its continuing importance.
+In today's south-west London lies Kingston Bridge, which was the only crossing between London Bridge and Staines until the beginning of the 18th century and has been twice widened since its completion.

 Proposals to build bridges for Lambeth/Westminster and Putney/Fulham in around 1670 were defeated by the Rulers of the Company of Watermen, since it would cut the trade of the then 60,000 rivermen plying ferry services and who were noted as a pool of naval reserves.
 During the 18th century, many stone and brick instances were built – from new or to replace existing structures – in London and further up the river.
 These included Westminster, Putney, Datchet, Windsor and Sonning Bridges.
 Several central London road bridges were built in the 19th century, most conspicuously Tower Bridge, the only bascule bridge on the river, which enables some types of ocean-going ships to pass beneath it.
 The most recent road bridge sites are the bypasses at Isis Bridge and Marlow By-pass Bridge and for motorways such as the two for the M25: Queen Elizabeth II Bridge and M25 Runnymede Bridge.